Testing & Targeting Feature Tags

 In many cases, you might want to install the Userpilot code snippet on different environments.
-This can be very helpful when you want to test the experience locally or on a staging domain before deploying it to production.
+This can be very helpful when you want to test the flow locally or on a staging domain before deploying it to production.

 You can control tracking the activity of the selected feature on any domain or subdomain where you've installed your Userpilot snippet.

 All domains ( Default): Capture the activity of this feature anywhere the Userpilot script is installed

 Specific domains: Capture the activity of this feature if the domain exactly matches the input string

 Use wildcards to match dynamic domains

 In many cases, your domain might have dynamic parts that change from user to user.
 A common use of a wildcard domain is with applications that use a personalized subdomain for each user or account.

 You can easily use the Asterix symbol as a wildcard (*) to replace the part that is dynamic/changing.
 For example, to capture the activity of the feature on ' name.userpilot.com' where the part 'name' is dynamic.
 You can set the domain to be the following: